Outdated or Unsupported Browser Detected

-This list of basic career services is not exhaustive; a local Workforce Development Board (WDB) may provide additional basic career services.7 If a local WDB intends to provide a service beyond those on this list, DWD-DET requires the WDB to contact its assigned Local Program Liaison to ensure that the service is allowable and to determine how to record the service in ASSET.
+This list of basic career services is not exhaustive; a local Workforce Development Board (WDB) may provide additional basic career services.7 If a local WDB intends to provide a service beyond those on this list, those services must have been approved by the Board and be included in their local policy.
+In those cases, DWD-DET recommends that the local WDB consult with their Local Program Liaison for assistance in determining how the additional service should be recorded in ASSET.

 DWD-DET defines eligibility determination as applying the information collected during program registration to the eligibility criteria to see if the individual is eligible for the program.8 This service must be used to determine if an individual is eligible for the Adult Program and/or the Dislocated Worker Program based on the eligibility criteria for those programs.
 Anyone interested in being considered for the Title I programs must be allowed to apply9 and must receive an eligibility determination.10 As outlined in the Order of Services policy, DWD-DET requires this service to be completed prior to the start of any participation-causing service.

 The corresponding ASSET service is called Eligibility Determination.

 Outreach, intake, and orientation involves providing introductory information about the job center and the programs and services provided through the one-stop system.11 This service may be provided individually or in a group setting.12The corresponding ASSET service is called Intake and Orientation.13

 The initial assessment service is provided to help the career planner gain an understanding of an eligible individual's skill levels, including literacy, numeracy, and English language proficiency, as well as aptitudes, abilities (including skills gaps), and supportive service needs.14 It is a high-level skills and needs review.